Project Scope Management: A Short Guide

 - Project success factors

-Project scope is an extensive concept which can be defined as the work performed to deliver a product, service, or result with the specified features and functions.
+Project scope is an extensive concept that can be defined as the work performed to deliver a product, service, or result with the specified features and functions.
 It includes all the tasks, processes, methods required to deliver the project deliverables successfully.
-Project scope involves comprehensive processes which can also include the product scope.
+The project scope involves comprehensive processes which can also include the product scope.

 Project Scope Management Processes

 Scope refers to the deliverables or features of a project which are derived from the project’s requirements.

 Project Scope Management has six processes according to the PMBOK Guide

 3. Define Scope

 Plan scope management is the first process.
 A scope management plan is created in this step.
 A scope management plan typically defines the project’s scope and how it will be managed, validated, and controlled.
 This plan includes information for dealing with scope creep and the process for creating the scope statement.

 Project charter, enterprise environmental factors, and organizational process assets are the inputs of the plan scope management process.